 Overview of AHCI

-AHCI stands for Advanced Host Controller Interface that is defined by Intel.
-This mode is seen in relatively newer systems as AHCI is a newer technology that owns many native functions of the Serial ATA standard interface.
+AHCI stands for Advanced Host Controller Interface, defined by Intel.
+This mode is seen in relatively newer systems as AHCI, and is a newer technology that inherits many native functions of the Serial ATA standard interface.
 Functions like NCQ and hot-swapping are part of AHCI, which improve the compatibility and performance of the devices.
 The specification of AHCI refers to the registry-level interface for a host controller of Serial ATA or SATA.

 Overview of RAID